spacelift-io/user-documentation/docs/vendors/terraform/cdktf.md

     - `cp cdktf.out/stacks/<STACK NAME>/cdk.tf.json .` (Make sure to replace `<STACK NAME>` with the name of the stack)

 !!! warning
-    If the [Terraform state](./state-management.md) is managed by Spacelift, make sure to disable the local backend that CDKTF automatically adds if none is configured.
+    If the [Terraform state](./state-management.md) is managed by Spacelift, make sure to disable the local backend that CDKTF automatically adds if none is configured by adding the following command after the hooks mentioned above:

-    === "TypeScript"

-        ```typescript
-        class ExampleStack extends TerraformStack {
-          constructor(scope: Construct, name: string) {
-            super(scope, name);

-            // This is required if Spacelift manages the state as CDKTF defaults to
-            // the local backend if none is configured, which conflicts with Spacelift's backend
-            this.addOverride("terraform.backend.local", null);

-            // Other code
-          }
-        }
+    ```shell
+    jq '.terraform.backend.local = null' cdk.tf.json > cdk.tf.json.tmp && mv cdk.tf.json.tmp cdk.tf.json
     ```

-    === "Python"
-        Add the following command after the hooks mentioned above:

-        `cat <<< $(jq '.terraform.backend.local = null' cdk.tf.json) > cdk.tf.json`